 Inflammation on the facial skin can also cause discoloration.
 This inflammation can be due to skin conditions like eczema, acne, and even injuries.
 The discoloration usually appears when the inflammation fades.
 It ends up leaving the part of your face affected darker than the rest of your face.

 Harmful Cosmetics Products

 Using high chemical cosmetics products can do a lot of damage to your face.
-These chemicals can leave your face dry, patchy, and even cause hyperpigmentation.
-Some cosmetics products cause breakouts which would eventually result in darker skin after it heals.
+These chemicals can leave your face dry and patchy and even cause hyperpigmentation.
+Some cosmetics products cause breakouts, eventually resulting in darker skin after it heals.

 Hormones can be pretty unstable, and numbers of factors trigger this instability.
 Hormonal changes caused by pregnancy or by changes in birth control stimulate excess melanin production.
-Little wonder then why some pregnant women experience what is popularly known as pregnancy masks.
-The masks appear as causes discoloration on their forehead and other parts of their face.
+Little wonder why some pregnant women experience what is popularly known as pregnancy masks.
+The masks appear to cause discoloration on their forehead and other parts of their face.

 Although a combination skin is one you should be proud to have, this type of skin usually suffers from discoloration in varying degrees.
 Combination skin is a type of skin that is a combination of oily, dry, and normal.
 This combination usually makes a face have uneven skin tones.

 Melasma is a skin disorder and is one of the primary reasons your forehead is darker than the rest of your face.
 It is a skin condition where a part of your face becomes darker than the surrounding skin.
 Doctors commonly refer to it as hyperpigmentation.
 It usually causes dark patches or discoloration in different shades on sun-exposed areas of your face.
 Typically, it occurs on the forehead, cheeks, and upper lips.